MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

         elements.push($(arr.join('')));
     }

 Dates are handled with a simple function and an array of month names.
-The GitHub API provides dates in ISO 8601 format (YYYY-MM-DDThh:mm:ssZ):
+The GitHub API provides dates in ISO-8601 format (YYYY-MM-DDThh:mm:ssZ), so it's easy to extract the year, month, and day:

 <!--?prettify lang=js-->